upperlinecode/front-end-student-materials/06-p5js/05a-javascript-objects.md

 ```
 #### Accessing Properties

-That's how objects are created, but we will also need to *access* the values inside of objects.
-We do this with a dot after the object name.
+We've seen how new objects are created, but we will also need to *access* the values inside of objects.
+We do this with a dot (a period `.`) after the object name.

-`student.firstName` gives us back `"Jenny"`.
+`student.firstName` gives us back the value `"Jenny"`.

-`student.grade` gives us back `11`.
+`student.grade` gives us back the value `11`.

 #### Adding Properties

-You can also use the same *dot notation* plus an `=` to add additional properties to an object after it's created
+You can also use the same *dot* after the object name plus an `=` to add additional properties to an object after it's created or to change existing properties

 ![adding properties](/resources/add-to-object.gif)

 ## Now with Objects

 Here's the same program built with objects.
 This may not seem like a huge change from before, it's still pretty long.
-But we're started in the right direction.
+But we're headed in the right direction.

 ```javascript
 var bubbleSize = 40;